Take Control of the Privacy and Security

 Proton Pass

 Proton Pass is also a cloud-based password manager that provides strong security.
-It has a bult in aliasing option that comes in handy for generating email addresses on the fly.
-Proton pass is developed by the Proton team.
-They are considered to be privacy respecting company in the comiunity.
+It has a built-in aliasing option that comes in handy for generating email addresses on the fly.
+Proton Pass is developed by the Proton team, who are widely considered a privacy-respecting company within the community.

 Adding Another Layer of Security